brunoebernardi/ec2-tf/EC2 Windows/README.md

 ssh-keygen -m PEM -t rsa -b 4096

+##### NOTE: Remember to generate to a correct folder location and name, preventing overwrite of existent private keys.

 #### B. Point a reference of your pub key at "terraform.tfvars file".
-Remember to generate to a correct folder location and name, preventing overwrite of existent private keys.
-Also, point the VM AMI & AWS region.
+Also, point the AMI & AWS region at this same file.

 #### C. Set your region & AWS credentials in "providers.tf file" and on your work directory (Example: /.aws/credentials)